Zander-Rothering/Evidence-Aware-Validation-of-AI-Generated-Drug-Candidates-Using-PPI-Networks/README.md

 `make run_gnn`

 This command executes the main script located in GNN_PPI_Network/network_result.py and handles the end-to-end workflow.
+On compeletion, it writes `network_risk.txt` to the `GNN_PPI_Network/gnn_files` directory.

 For individual control of each component of the GNN pipeline, you can also run each python script individually from within the `GNN_PPI_Network` subdirectory.